mengssui/C-PLUS-PLUS-Road/EffectiveC++3rd/Charpter 6 Inheritance and Object-Oriented Design.md

 > **REMEMBER:**
 >
 > 1. Private inheritance means is-implemented-in-terms of.
 It's usually inferior to composition, but it makes sense when a derived class needs access to protected base class members or needs to redefine inherited virtual functions.
 > 2. Unlike composition, private inheritance can enable the empty base optimization.
 This can be important for library developers who strive to minimize object sizes.

+## Item 40: Use multiple inheritance judiciously

+> **REMEMBER:**
+>
+> 1. Multiple inheritance is more complex than single inheritance.
+It can lead to new ambiguity issues and to the need for virtual inheritance.
+> 2. Virtual inheritance imposes costs in size, speed, and complexity of initialization and assignment.
+It's most practical when virtual base classes have no data.
+> 3. Multiple inheritance does have legitimate uses.
+One scenario involves combining public inheritance from an Interface class with private inheritance from a class that helps with implementation.